-SHPA is working to transform the pharmacy profession by enabling a workforce that has the capacity and flexibility to function within an ever-changing healthcare system.
-This is consistent with SHPA’s strategic goal of enabling a capable and competent workforce.
-To meet this goal, SHPA has committed to a number of projects throughout 2016.
+Through a number of projects SHPA is working to transform the pharmacy profession and enable a workforce that has the capacity and flexibility within an ever-changing healthcare system.
+Current projects include:

-National and International Reports on Pharmacy and Health Workforce
+National and International Pharmacy and Health Workforce Reports

-SHPA is constantly monitoring national and international literature on workforce initiatives.
-Click on the links below to access resources:
+SHPA monitors national and international literature on workforce initiatives.

 FIP Global Vision for Education and Workforce and Pharmaceutical Workforce Development Goals

-The International Pharmaceutical Federation (FIP) has published a global vision for education and workforce that links to current global health and health education policy.
+The International Pharmaceutical Federation (FIP) publishes a global vision for education and workforce linking to current global health and health education policy.
 It provides guidance to all FIP member organisations (including SHPA) on the anticipated health challenges of the future.
-The Pharmaceutical Workforce Development Goals (PWDGs) have provided strategic guidance to SHPA's workforce transformation initiatives and our workforce projects have been directly aligned with specific PWDGs.
-The global vision and PWDGs have been articulated in a collection of publications, linked below.
+The Pharmaceutical Workforce Development Goals (PWDGs) provide strategic guidance to SHPA's workforce transformation initiatives, and projects are directly aligned with specific PWDGs.

 - Advancing the global pharmaceutical workforce towards achieving universal health coverage and the UN Sustainable Development Goals